Connect with others who understand.

 If you have health insurance but need assistance with copayments (sometimes called “copays”) for medical visits, you can ask your hospital or clinic directly about your options to pay.

-Copayment assistance plans like CancerCare’s Co-Payment Assistance Foundation also help cover the costs of copayments for cancer care.
+Copayment assistance plans like CancerCare’s Co-Payment Assistance Foundation help cover the costs of copayments for cancer care.

 Affording Other Lung Cancer-Related Expenses